Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution: Putting it to Use: Baselines, Benchmarks, and Source Code

 \subsection{Super-Resolution Benchmark}

 We illustrate the use of this dataset on the task of superresolution.
-While there has been considerable recent progress in multi-frame super-resolution (see \citet{freddie0, freddie1, freddie2, freddie3}), since this is not meant as an exhaustive benchmark article, we only focus on three architectures: the single-image super-resolution architecture SRCNN \citep{dong2015image}, our multi-frame extension of SRCNN by collating revisits as channels, and a multi-spectral modification of the original HighResNet \citep{deudon_highres-net_2020} to handle multiple bands similarly to \citep{razzak_multi-spectral_2021}.
-We accelerated the latter by replacing the learned ShiftNet by a simple cached alignment search.
+While there has been considerable recent progress in multi-frame super-resolution (see \citet{freddie0, freddie1, freddie2, freddie3}), since this is not meant as an exhaustive benchmark article, we only focus on three architectures: 1) the single-image super-resolution architecture SRCNN \citep{dong2015image}; 2) our multi-frame extension of SRCNN (super-resolution convolutional neural network) by collating revisits as channels; and 3) a multi-spectral modification of the original HighResNet \citep{deudon_highres-net_2020} to handle multiple bands similarly to \citep{razzak_multi-spectral_2021}.

+We accelerated HighResNet by replacing the learned ShiftNet by a simple cached alignment search.
 The two core architectures for (multi-frame) SRCNN and HighResNet are visualised in Figure~\ref{fig:architectures}.

-All implementations are our own, and the code as well as the trained models are released as part of our EOLearn plugin, described in the following section.
+All implementations are our own, and the code as well as the trained models are released as part of our eo-learn plugin, described in the following section.
 Figure~\ref{fig:ci_metrics} shows the results.

-We refer to~\cite{martens_super-resolution_2019} for the metrics.
+We use the metrics established by~\cite{martens_super-resolution_2019}.
+Those consist of a weighted combination of mean average error (MAE), mean squared error (MSE), peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM).

+For each of the three architectures, we trained three models using three varying fixed random seeds, to account for results variability within an architecture.
+The same three seeds were used for every architecture, and a single fixed random seed was used for all data loading and processing operations, to ensure comparability between the architectures.

+All training runs were done over the entire dataset, using 12-bit radiometry and 8 low-resolution revisits, using the published train, validation and test splits.
+Class stratification is ensured within the train, validation and test splits.
+We used the Adam optimizer with a Cosine Annealing Warm Restart scheduler \citep{loshchilov_sgdr_2017}.
+We also provide Stochastic Gradient Descent (SGD) as an alternative optimizer.

+The benchmarks are reproducible using the provided open-source toolbox, and we provide all the hyperparameters in the Supplementary Material.

+Rather than providing just the mean of each metric over the validation set (possibly with 95\% confidence intervals), we decide here to follow a harder but, we believe, much more rigorous reporting: we report the \emph{95\% range of the metric over the whole validation set}, i.e. the 2.5-percentile and the 97.5-percentiles over all data points in the validation sample.
+This provides for a much more rigorous comparison of algorithms, by showing the full context of the metric over the whole distribution of inputs.
+The reader can thus better see whether a few extra points on a metric make a strong difference or are just minor compared to within-distribution variability.

+As a side note, ablation studies (not shown here) have confirmed that the three above architectures enjoy a clear improvement when going from 4 revisits to 8, but only minor diminishing returns when increasing to 16.
+Another ablation study on the size of the training set shows there is still room for improvement were extra budget WorldStrat to be extended.

-\subsection{Toolbox and EO-Learn Plugin}
+\subsection{Toolbox and eo-learn Plugin}